sulu/sulu-standard/UPGRADE.md

 # Upgrade

+## dev-develop

+The example template has changed quite a lot, if you have previously used it, be aware that you have to copy the template again.

 ## 1.0.9

 The `sulu_meta_seo` twig method does not render the canonical tag for shadow pages.
 Therefore this method is deprecated